melezhik/swat/swat-advocacy.md

 This is good question to ask.
 I believe that t/* approach is proven way to get things tested from the _developers point of view_.
 I mean if you are software developer, probably all you need to ensure that next changes don't break your regression.
-You don't care much about test report output readabilty, you may mock some external dependencies if necessary, you rely on test source code to _understand_ a testing logic in case of issues, and so on ... that is fine.
+You don't care much about test report output readability, you may mock some external dependencies if necessary, you rely on test source code to _understand_ a testing logic in case of issues, and so on ... that is fine.

 But let me introduce you some more possible customers of your software.
 What about end users consuming software API?